Lemon Tart is a timeless classic. Add Raspberry Flavour Pearls and some thick cream and you are in for a treat.

 Gently remove the tart from the tin and place onto a board or flat plate.

-Cut required slices and serve with a generous dollop of cream and Tangerine Flavour Pearls.
-You could certainly try a different Flavour Pearl too…Strawberry, Raspberry, Yuzu, Blackcurrant, Passion fruit…what ever suits your taste buds!
+Cut required slices and serve with a generous dollop of cream and Raspberry Flavour Pearls.
+You could certainly try a different Flavour Pearl too…Strawberry, Yuzu, Blackcurrant, Passion fruit…what ever suits your taste buds!

 Until next time